 In this stage of planning we want you to think about how you can become a source of value to your target audience before we even consider asking them for money.

-This can be a tricky line to follow and it takes a bit of skill to follow it successfully.
+This can be a tricky line to follow in life, but even harder in social media.
+It takes quite a bit of skill to follow it successfully.
 Sometimes it can be easier to think about the things you shouldn’t do, rather than the things you should.
 By this I mean: go into a car salesroom, how long is it until you are approached?
 How often are you approached?
 How pushy is the salesperson?